 Profitability.
 To enjoy a successful career, people must be willing to pay you for what you do.
 You don’t have to get rich, but there must be a market for your product or service.
 Otherwise, your career is not sustainable.

 If you have all three of these components, you can experience genuine career satisfaction.
 Few things in life are more rewarding.

 I envision it as three overlapping circles.
 (Jim Collins has a similar model in Good to Great as it applies to companies.)
 At the intersection of all three is true success.

 Be wary of only having two:

-- If you have passion and competence without a market, you have a hobby.
+- If you have passion and proficiency without profitability, you have a hobby.
 We all know people like this.
-Living in Nashville, I know musicians who love what they do, are accomplished on their chosen instrument, but can’t pay the bills.
+Living in Nashville, I know musicians who love what they do, and are accomplished on their chosen instrument, but can’t pay the bills.

-- If you have passion and a market without competence, you have failure.
+- If you have passion and profitability without proficiency, you have failure.
 If you aren’t willing to put in the hours honing your craft, it will eventually catch up with you.
-You will struggle to get hired or simply be flushed in the next round of layoffs.
+You will struggle to get hired, or simply be flushed in the next round of layoffs.

-- If you have competence and a market without passion, you have boredom.
+- If you have proficiency and profitability without passion, you have boredom.
 This was the doctor’s problem.
 On the surface she had it all.
 But in her heart, she was missing the one piece she needed to find satisfaction in her work.

 Question: Do you possess all three of these components?
-What is missing?
+Which is missing?
 What could you do to become more satisfied in your work?
 You can leave a comment by clicking here.